nyscapes/derive-archive/_posts/2018-03-18-Tabithas-Second-Derive.md

 For both of my derives I was appointed to explore the lowest parts of Manhattan.
 This time my journey had me start at Battery Park City.
 It was on a late Sunday afternoon and it reeked of commercial development.
-While walking around it seemed like it's own little community, with it green space and sky rise apartments and the mall.My prior knowledge of Battery Park City along with Battery Park are made up from landfill.
+While walking around it seemed like it's own little community, with it greens pace and sky rise apartments and the mall.My prior knowledge of Battery Park City along with Battery Park are made up from landfill.
 As Joshua Mcgilvray states in his article, The Surprisingly Long History of Battery Park City - New York's Oldest